-A good example is IKEA’s AR application called IKEA Place, which enables customers to imagine how furniture they would like to buy will look in their apartments.
+A good example is IKEA’s AR application called IKEA Place, which enables customers to imagine how the furniture they would like to buy will look in their apartments.

-And finally, augmented reality e-commerce introduces an element of game and thus increases customer engagement.
-Your customers will be amused with such shopping when they can interact with a product, “play” with its options – they will most likely spend more time on your website and maybe buy something else.
+And finally, augmented reality e-commerce introduces an element of the game and thus increases customer engagement.
+Your customers will be amused with such shopping when they can interact with a product, and “play” with its options – they will most likely spend more time on your website and maybe buy something else.

 Smart Search and Voice Search in Particular